813 words

 • deployments to S3, ECS, or Lambda

-• you add more steps
+• you pile on more steps

-• jobs trigger other jobs
+• jobs start triggering other jobs

 GitLab CI#